How to calculate safety stock?

 Method 2: Average – Max Formula

-It is the “average – max” method that I also call the “prudent father” method.
+This is the average – max method that I also call the “prudent father” method.

 4 Methods with the normal distribution

-To fully understand this method, you can download the Excel of the example HERE
+To fully understand this method, you can download the Safety Stock calculator (Excel template) HERE.

-For example, if you want an average service rate of 50%, you don’t need safety stock because you have a 50/50 chance of selling more or less than the average next month.
+Let’s say you want an average service rate of 50%: it means you plan to have enough stock to fulfill your customer’s demand 50% of the time.
+Then you don’t need safety stock (Z=0) because, the next month, there is a 50/50 chance of selling more or less than the average.

 Method 3: Normal Distribution with uncertainty about the demand